Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 </div>

-**Sensitivity:** The proportion of positive outcomes (delinquent) correctly identified by the model
+### The ROC curve is a plot of the models prediction accuracy ratios Sensitivity (y-axis) by Specificity (x-axis) as a result of the decision threshold chosen (displayed by color gradient).

-*what proportion of delinquencies were caught by the model.*
+**Sensitivity:** *what proportion of individuals who were **90+ DPD** did the model correctly predict as being **90+ DPD.***

-**Specificity:** The proportion of negative outcomes (not delinquent) correctly identified by the model

-*what proportion of people who did not go delinquent on payments were not mis-categorized as delinquent.*
+**Specificity:** *what proportion of individuals who were **not 90+ DDP** did the model correctly predict as being **not 90+ DPD.***

-**False Positive Rate:** The proportion of negative outcomes (not delinquent) incorrectly identified by the model as delinquent.
-Notice how this is the compliment to **Specificity**.

-**Decision Threshold:** The probability value of which observations assained probability values of delinquency from the model equal to or greater than the value are classified as delinquent (1), if less than this value they are classified as non-delinquent (0).

-**AUC:** The area under the curve is used as a metric for effectiveness of the model, the blue dotted would be a perfect model which captures 100% of the area under it’s curve (everything right), and the grey dotted is random chance (coin toss) which would only capture 50% of the area (half right,half wrong).
+**AUC:** The area under the ROC curve, AUC is used as a metric for overall model performance as the ROC curve is the result of accuracy metrics from the entire range of decision thresholds.
+The blue dotted line is a perfect model containing 100% of the area under it’s curve, the grey line is if you were to predict the outcome by tossing a coin and thus naturally the area under it’s curve is 50%.

 The **AUC** of our model is 0.8211.

-The ROC curve is the plot of the **True Positive Rate** TRP **(Sensitivity)** and **False Positive Rate** FPR (1- **Specificity**) as a function of decision threshold displayed by color gradient along the curve.

-For example: when the decision threshold is around 0.4 (blue above cyan), the **False Positive Rate** around 0.125 and the **True Positive Rate** is 0.4, meaning that when the decision threshold value is relatively high, the false positive rate is relatively low however only 40% of delinquencies are being caught by the model.

-In contrast, if you look at decision threshold around 0.20 (hot pink), the **False Positive Rate** around 0.40 and the **True Positive Rate** is 0.90, such that we catch 90% of the delinquencies but 40% of non delinquencies were mis-identified as delinquent.
+To illustrate the meaning of this curve take for example the accuracy results if you were to select a decision threshold of 0.50 represented as cyan blue: Your specificity would be about 94% which is good since you did not falsely predict too many late payments.
+However, your sensitivity would only be 25%, such that you only successfully predicted 25% of the late payments.
+Conversely if you had selected a decision threshold of .10 represented as pink-red you would successfully predict 94% of late payments but only 25% of individuals who were not late on payments were correctly identified as such by the model.

-Therefore, the **decision threshold** we choose is a trade off between identifying delinquencies and not mis-identifying non-delinquencies, this **decision threshold** is visually evident in the following plot.
+Therefore, the **decision threshold** we choose is a trade off between successfully predicting late payments and successfully predicting non late payments.

+The **decision threshold** which balances these goals is visually evident in the following plot.

 ``` r
 ggplot(roc_metrics, aes(x = threshold)) +